You Thought That Rocks Were Boring? Think Again!

 12. Rawhiti Cave

-Another option to see an awesome cave structure in the Tasman/Nelson region is in the Rawhiti Caves.
+Another option to see an awesome cave structure in the Golden Bay is in the Rawhiti Caves.
 Follow the trail to a viewing platform and enjoy the magnificent limestone formations.

 Location: Takaka, Tasman/Nelson, South Island